pixelart-interactive/barcamp-sbg-2016/README.md

 The local development is meant to be used in a vagrant provisioned box.

-The provisioner for the project is Puppet.
+The provisioner for the project is Puppet, but you get an already provisioned box.

 Once you have the prerequisites setup, clone the repo, and from the cloned repo directory run the